 How long does information stay on my credit file?

-There’s a time limit on how long they can continue to report on particular things.
-Credit application and payment default information stays on file for five years.
+- Credit application and payment default information stays on file for five years.

 You have the right to ask for a copy of your credit report.
 If any of the information isn’t correct, you can apply in writing to the credit reporting companies for it to be corrected.